-Manage Grant Agreement including compliance with grant requirements.
-Preparation and submit supporting grant documents to DWR via the Grantee.
+Complete Local Project Sponsor Agreement with Grantee, provide grant compliance documents as needed and coordinate with Grantee on matters related to project and grant requirements.
 Prepare invoices including relevant supporting documentation for submittal to DWR via the Grantee.
 This task also includes administrative responsibilities associated with the project such as coordinating with partnering agencies and managing consultants/contractors.